What To Do When an Insurance Company Denies Your Claim in Maryland

 In workers’ compensation cases, the dispute often concerns unpaid or disputed statutory benefits, including medical treatment expenses, wage-loss benefits, permanency benefits, or other compensation the insurer may contend is unsupported, unrelated, excessive, or not compensable under Maryland workers’ compensation law.

 In insurance policy or other contract litigation, damages generally attempt to place the policyholder or contracting party in the position they would have occupied had the agreement been properly performed.
-In denied homeowners insurance claims, for example, the central dispute may concern whether the insurance company wrongfully failed to pay covered contractual benefits.
+In denied homeowners insurance claims, for example, the central dispute may concern whether this carrier wrongfully failed to pay covered contractual benefits.

 Homeowners and Property Damage Claim Denials in Maryland